pmndrs/react-spring/readme.md

 )
 ```

 Et voilà!
 Now you render a animated version of the `Header` component!
+All props that `Spring` doesn't recognize as its own will be spread over the component, so you can still communicate locals to it.
 It's actually faster as well since the function isn't recreated on every prop-change.

 # Native rendering 🚀